The acquiring of culture is the development of an avid hunger for knowledge and beauty.

-Here are a few cultural, historical and simply un-missable treasures to visit.
-Enjoy it.
+Here are a some cultural, colourful and simply un-missable treasures to visit.

 There are few more pleasurable ways to spend time in Marrakech than wandering around the seemingly endless maze of markets in the Medina.
 The area of the Medina, just north of the Jemaa El Fna, is commercial – at least in its more central areas – with a fibrous network of souks.
 Beginning on the north edge, the souks comprise alleyway upon alleyway of tiny retail cubicles.
 The further in you venture the more interesting they become.

 The two main routes into their heart are rue Semarine (aka Souk Semarine) and rue Mouassine; the former offers the more full-on blast of bazaar, the latter is a more sedate path leading to stylish boutiques.
 Every section has its own speciality: carpets and textiles; copper teapots and cooked snails; spices and magic medicines; embroidered cottons, clothing, babouches (slippers), kaftans, leather and antiques – and most importantly strong straw baskets and raffia bags, which you’ll need to transport all your goodies back to the riad.

 Some Green Respite: La Mamounia, Arest El-Mamoun and Jardins Majorelles

 With green space at a premium in Marrakech, it’s good to know where to seek respite from the African sun.
 Just outside the Medina is the glamourous, world-famous La Mamounia with its equally famous gardens.